riccardogiorato/pocketbotanist/docs/README.md

 Instagram images were downloaded by looking at hashtag with name of the flower.
 This brought up many images that didn't have the flower in it cause people using the platform don't have to respect any rules on hashtags.

-I preferred using Instagram, not fetching google images or similar ways because I thought that Instagram photos are more similar to what the end users are going to capture with their phones using "Pocket Botanist" app.
+I preferred using Instagram, not fetchingc images from google or similar sources because I thought that Instagram photos are more similar to what the end users are going to capture with their phones using "Pocket Botanist" app.

-This source of images is also proved by this [new Research](https://www.theverge.com/2018/5/2/17311808/facebook-instagram-ai-training-hashtag-images) by Facebook where it's using billions of Instagram images to train models that were 1 to 2 percent better than any other system on the ImageNet benchmark.
+This is a good source of images proved for example by this [new Research](https://www.theverge.com/2018/5/2/17311808/facebook-instagram-ai-training-hashtag-images) by Facebook where it's using billions of Instagram images to train models that were 1 to 2 percent better than any other system on the ImageNet benchmark.

 ### Cognitive Services API problem